Bira/octopus-carnival/_drafts/wir-mm-4e-rakshasa.md

 ### Rakshasa Dread Knight (MM)

-This one could represent one of Eberron's feared Lords of Dust.
+This is at the level range that could represent one of Eberron's feared Lords of Dust.
 It's a Level 24 Soldier with 220 HP and all common traits.
 Dread Knights project an **Aura of Doom** (5) that cuts surge-based healing in half for any enemies inside.

 Thei fight with **Longswords** in melee that have that "roll twice and use the better result"/"5e Advantage" bonus, and also mark for a turn.
 Dread Knights can